-232 The Epistle to the Hebrews Harris
+232 The Epistle to the Hebrews Fanning

-Exegesis of the Greek text of the Epistle to the Hebrews with consideration of the use of the Old Testament in the letter, 3 hours.
+Exegesis of the Greek text of the Epistle to the Hebrews with consideration of the use of the Old Testament in the letter.
+3 bours.

 234 The Epistles of Peter and Jude Wallace